Can You Get Disability Benefits for Borderline Personality Disorder?

 Contact an Attorney for Help

-If you would like to know if you may be eligible for benefits, contact Phillips Disability.
+If you would like to know if you may be eligible for benefits, contact Dayes Law Firm PC.
 We provide a free consultation to review the facts of your case.
 We can help you apply for Social Security Disability by gathering evidence to support your claim and presenting it in a way that highlights the limitations that borderline personality disorder has on your ability to work.